ViParrot

 How big is the Sun Conure?

-Sun conures are considered medium-sized compared to their parrot ‘cousins’.
+Sun conures are considered medium-sized compared to their parrot ‘cousins.’
 An adult sun conure weighs between 3.5 and 4.5 ounces.
 They average 11.8 inches in length, with a wingspan of around 6 inches.
 Conures need lots of climbing room.
-The Cage should be at least 24 x 22 although largest is always best with any parrot and 5/8 inch bar spacing is recommended.
+The cage should be at least 24 x 22, although the largest is always best with parrots, and 5/8 inch bar spacing is recommended.

 Temperament